0ki/fengoffice_old/fengoffice_/readme.txt

     	- tmp (temporary files)
     	- upload (uploaded files are stored here)
     4. Move remaining files and folders to your OpenGoo installation, replacing all files.
+    5. (only for upgrades from 0.9.X) In your browser, go to <your_opengoo>/public/upgrade and choose to upgrade from 0.9 to 1.0.
-    5. If necessary, refresh your browser or clear its cache so that the new javascript, css and images load.
+    6. If necessary, refresh your browser or clear its cache so that the new javascript, css and images load.

 	Open Source Libraries